 We are providing unaudited information about fuel price movements and the impact of our hedging program on our financial results.
 Management believes it is useful to compare results between periods on an "economic basis."
 Economic fuel expense is defined as the raw or "into-plane" fuel cost less the cash we receive from hedge counterparties for hedges that settle during the period, offset by the premium expense that we recognize.
-A reconciliation of economic fuel expense is defined as the raw fuel cost plus the effect of mark-to-market adjustments that we include in our income statement as the value of our fuel-hedging portfolio increases and decreases.
+A reconciliation of economic fuel expense to our GAAP fuel expense is presented below.
+GAAP fuel expense is defined as the raw fuel cost plus the effect of mark-to-market adjustments that we include in our income statement as the value of our fuel-hedging portfolio increases and decreases.
 A key difference between GAAP fuel expense and economic fuel expense is the timing of gain or loss recognition.